 If your earnings from work are too high, you can't contribute at all.
 Otherwise, the eligibility rules for Roth IRAs are broad.
 There is no age limit for opening a Roth IRA, and you can continue to fund this account long after you retire.
-You can invest your IRA money in a variety of investments, and some of those investments may lose value.
+You can invest your IRA money in a variety of investments, including IRA Gold Companies, and some of those investments may lose value.
 You can invest your IRA money in a variety of investments and in some of those investments.

 Roth IRAs allow you to withdraw money tax-free after retirement, while traditional IRAs offer you pre-tax relief.
 The advantage of a Roth IRA is that your retirement withdrawals are tax-free because you already paid taxes on the money before depositing it in your IRA.
 To avoid tax complications, you must quickly convert the non-deductible IRA to a Roth IRA before profits are made with the money.
 People with traditional IRAs should start receiving the required minimum distributions when they turn 72, but there is no such requirement for Roth IRAs.

 An advantage of IRAs over 401 (k) plans is that while most 401 (k) plans have limited investment options, IRAs offer an opportunity to invest your money in many types of mutual funds, stocks, and other investments.
 If you think you'll be in a higher tax bracket when you retire than you are now, a Roth IRA may be more beneficial than other retirement accounts, such as a traditional IRA.
 This and other key differences make Roth IRAs a better option than traditional IRAs for some retirement savers; however, Roth IRAs are not available to everyone.
 Using this definition of compensation, if your income is above the Roth IRA limit or is zero for a tax year, you won't be able to contribute to a Roth IRA for that year.

 In other words, if you inherit a Roth IRA from someone other than your spouse, you'll need to start making withdrawals from it, similar to a traditional IRA or 401 (k).